Love in the workplace

 3.1.3 Behaviour between two adults that is based on mutual attraction, consent, friendship and respect is not sexual harassment.

-This is the closest the Greens come to referring to workplace romances, in identifying associated behaviours as not sexual harassment.
-Yet confusion between the two (i.e. sexual harassment vs. workplace romance) is revealed to varying degrees in the Sam Hibbins case which came to public attention during October - November 2024 (ABC 2024, Asher 2024, Yu 2024).
+Based on media reports, Australian Greens confusion between the two (i.e. sexual harassment vs. workplace romance) and diverting from the aforementioned policy statement is revealed to varying degrees within the Sam Hibbins case which came to public attention during October - November 2024 (ABC 2024, Asher 2024, Yu 2024).
 Hibbins was a Australian politician and member of the Greens Party, representing the Victorian state electorate of Prahran.
-Apparently the Victorian Greens party room had imposed a policy on its politicians that banned intimate relationships with staffers, despite clause 3.1.3 of the above Australian Greens national policy specifically pointing out that they were not by default sexual harassment.
+Apparently the Victorian Greens party room had imposed a policy on its politicians that banned intimate relationships with staffers, despite clause 3.1.3 of the national policy specifically pointing out that they were not by default sexual harassment, and were therefore allowable.
 Why, then, did the Victorian Greens party room introduction a prohibition on workplace romance?
-Precise details of this Victoria-based policy, and when it was put into place, are not known to the present writer, apart from what was revealed in media reports of the Hibbins affair.
-Like all such episodes, it did not occur in a vacuum.
-During October 2024, for example, the media had reported on concerns amongst Greens staff around Australia regarding bullying and inappropriate behaviour of a non-sexual kind, and of those concerns historically not being addressed (Sakkal and Massola 2024).
+Was this, in fact, an allowable action by the party room?

 The Department of Parliamentary Services had informed her on Tuesday about an allegedly serious complaint against Mr Hibbins involving inappropriate behaviour towards a staff member.
 “He is no longer a member of our party room, and he will never be welcomed back as a member for our party room,” Ms Sandell told reporters.
 “He does not meet the standards of behaviour and expectations that I expect and my whole team expects … I don’t think he meets the standards of behaviour expected of any MP.”
 Ms Sandell said her understanding was that Mr Hibbins had confirmed some allegations and contested other claims.
 She said the staff member was “very distressed” and was being supported by the party.
 (Powell and Ton 2024)

-The episode was reported in a number of such outlets, with slight variations in the limited specific information revealed.
+The episode was reported in a number of media outlets, with slight variations in the limited specific information revealed.
 As a result of this we can develop an approximate timeline of related incidents involving Sam Hibbins.
 Any inaccuracies presented below arise out of the information provided by the media reports and statements contained therein.
-Hibbins has also states that some of the timelines presented by the media do not align with his recollections and records.
+Hibbins has also stated that some of the timelines presented by the media do not align with his recollections and records.
+It is important to present this example of media reporting of events concerning a supposed workplace romance.
+Why?
+Because this is how the public generally judges such issues.
+How much of the truth is actually revealed, or can be revealed, due not only to privacy issues, but also political and other constraints.
 The story apparently begins back in 2016.

 2016